splitgraph/splitgraph.com/README.md

 Assumptions:

 - Linux host, preferably running Ubuntu 18.04 (that's what CI uses)
-- Node 15.x or higher (15 is deprecated; 16 likely works; CI only tests with Node 15)
+- Node 15.x or higher (currently CI is on 16.x)
 - `yarn` installed ("yarn classic" is okay – it can upgrade to yarn berry)

 When in doubt, you can read read the CI scripts, you can check the CI scripts, since we know it's passing: